 The Main Cabin of the 777-300ER American Airlines plane has a 3-4-3 and 2-4-2 configuration.
 The seats in the cabin feature on-demand TV and AC power ports.
 If you can, avoid row 20; the seats have limited legroom, no floor storage during takeoff and landing, and narrow seat width due to the position of tray tables on their armrests.

 Seats 22C, 22J, 29C, 29J, 33C, and 33J are also bad because other passengers may bump into people in them.
 Then, the proximity to the lavatories makes 29DEGH, 30C, 30J, 43AC, and 43JL unsuitable.

-The seats 44DEGH in the last row are the worst in the cabin.
+The seats 44DEGH in the last row of the American Airline 777 300 are the worst in the cabin.
 They have limited recline and are too close to the lavatory and galley.